lnmaurer/Interference-Inference-Interface/README.markdown

 The software is written in Python using NumPy for the calculations, TkInter for the interface, and the Python Imaging Library to produce the 2D plots.
 Those libraries are available for Windows, OS X, and Linux, so the program can run on any of those platforms.
 I will post executables presently.

 ### Notes
+-  There's an executable for Window avaible one the [downloads page](https://github.com/lnmaurer/Interference-Inference-Interface/downloads)
--  I'll post executable files presently
+  - I'll make other downloads available eventually
+  - The executable makes a folder when it's run.
+It'll delete the folder when it exits if it exits normally.
+If it doesn't exit normally, feel free to delete the folder and the stuff in it.
 -  This code works with Python 2.7
 -  This program requires three libraries
   -  [Numpy](http://numpy.scipy.org/)
   -  TkInter, which is part of the default Python install
   -  [Python Imaging Library](http://www.pythonware.com/products/pil/).
-The only availble downloads on that page are for Windows, but it as available on other platforms through other means.
+The only available downloads on that page are for Windows, but it as available on other platforms through other means.
 For example, on Mac OS X, it's [available](https://trac.macports.org/browser/trunk/dports/python/py-pil/Portfile) through MacPorts.

 ### Contact